Implementing Laws At-a-Glance

 7. Which national authority has been designated as the competent authority for receiving and investigating whistleblowing concerns and complaints (“Competent Authority”)?

-Sweden has nominated a total of 30 competent authorities to handle whistleblowing reports (see the regulation in Swedish only).
-However, the Swedish Work Environment Authority has been appointed as the authority with overall oversight.
+Sweden has nominated a total of 33 competent authorities to handle whistleblowing reports (see the regulation in Swedish only).
+The Swedish Work Environment Authority (Sw.
+Arbetsmiljöverket) has been appointed as the authority with overall oversight under the Act.

 9. What are the sanctions for non-compliance with the Directive and the implementing law?